hwangs12/network_programming/udemy/cpp_basics/PLAN.md

     /* syntactically nothing wrong but you will get error favorite_number is used uninitialized in this function */ }
 ```

+## LINKER ERRORS
+### The linker is having trouble linking all the object files together to create an executable
+### usually there is a library or object file that is missing

 ## scope and global variables